satellytes/satellytes.com/blog-posts/scoped-registry.md

 If you have a project level npmrc file and have added it in your version control then you could do the following:

-- Use environment variables
+**Use environment variables**

-we could export the authentication string as environment variable.
+we could export the authentication string as environment variable:

-    e.g. linux
-    `$ export NPM_TOKEN=<base64-string>`
+e.g. for linux `$ export NPM_TOKEN=<base64-string>`

-    We can then add the env variable in our npmrc file `//registry.wombatcorp.org/:_auth=${NPM_TOKEN}`
+We can then add the env variable in our npmrc file:

+`//registry.wombatcorp.org/:_auth=${NPM_TOKEN}`

 The npm cli will replace this value with the contents of the NPM_TOKEN environment variable

-- Add scoped registry to user-level instead of project-level There are different npmrc files as explained here ([npmrc](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc)).
+**Add scoped registry to user-level instead of project-level**

+There are different npmrc files as explained here ([npmrc](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc)).
 Each of these files is loaded, and config options are resolved in priority order.
 For example, a setting in the userconfig file would override the setting in the globalconfig file.
 So we could put the scoped registry into the userconfig file instead of the project config file.